Weebly/laravel-mutate/README.md

 Creating Custom Mutators
 ------------------------

-To define a custom mutator, you'll need to create a class that extends `Weebly\Mutate\Mutators\AbstractMutator`, and add it to the `enabled` array in `config/mutators.php`.
+To define a custom mutator, you'll need to create a class that implements `Weebly\Mutate\Mutators\MutatorContract`, and add it to the `enabled` array in `config/mutators.php`.

 > **Note:** All attributes are cached on a model instance automatically, so you should not need to add any caching logic at the mutator level.

-When building and registering a Mutator, it is important to know that they are resolved from the Laravel IOC container, which means you may create service providers for them if they require custom constructor arguments.
+When building and registering a Mutator, it is important to know that they are resolved automatically from the Laravel IOC container, which means you may create service providers for them if they require custom constructor arguments.

 ```php